-Trains operate to several major cities in the UK, including Peterborough and Cambridge.
+Trains operate in several major cities in the UK, including Peterborough and Cambridge.
 Many stations are within touching distance of London, so the line is excellent for commuters.

 Click on the Image and Zoom In to have a better view...